byuccl/ddr_rowhammer/radiation2023/DDR2_PARSE_LOGS/DDR2_Results.md

     - Appeared 17:48:47 - Gone 17:53:54
     - Appeared 17:58:55 - Gone 18:19:59
     - 7/37 error groups
-    - Bit error
+    - Stuck bit
   -  0x0216929:  85a5a5a5 a5a5a5a5
     - Appeared 19:51:49 - Gone 20:11:57 (End of test)
     - 6/37 error groups
-    - Bit error
+    - Stuck bit
   - 0x031ca5b:  a5a5a5a5 a5a5e5a5
     - Appeared 17:58:55 - Gone 18:19:03
     - 5/37 error groups
-    - Bit error
+    - Stuck bit
   - 0x030db98:  a5a5a5a5 a7a5a5a5
     - Appeared 19:16:37 - Gone 19:36:45
     - 5/37 error groups
-    - Bit error
+    - Stuck bit
   - 0x093b06b:  a5a5a5a5 e5a5a5a5
     - Appeared 19:16:37 - Gone 19:36:45
     - 5/37 error groups
-    - Bit error
+    - Stuck bit
   - 0x0e5564e:  a5a5a5a5 a5e5a5a5
     - Appeared 18:03:56 - Gone 18:19:03
     - 4/37 error groups
-    - Bit error
+    - Stuck bit
   - 0x0120f3f:  a5a5a5a5 a5a5a5ad
     - Appeared 19:21:38 - Gone 19:36:45
     - 4/37 error groups
-    - Bit error
+    - Stuck bit
   - 0x0f5a92c:  a5a5a5a5 a525a5a5
     - Appeared 19:46:48 - Gone 20:01:55
     - 4/37 error groups
-    - Bit error
+    - Stuck bit
   - 0x0e58519:  a5e5a5a5 a5a5a5a5
     - Appeared 19:51:49 - Gone 20:01:55
     - Appeared 20:06:56 - Gone 20:11:57 (It was gone at the last error group by the end of test)
     - 4/37 error groups
-    - Bit error
+    - Stuck bit
   - 0x0a01f01:  a5a5a5a5 a5a1a5a5
     - Appeared 18:08:57 - Gone 18:19:03
     - 3/37 error groups
-    - Bit error
+    - Stuck bit
   - 0x0cd17db:  a5a1a5a5 a5a5a5a5
     - Appeared 18:40:13 - Gone 18:51:23
     - 3/37 error groups
-    - Bit error
+    - Stuck bit
   - 0x0c19a83:  a5a5a5a1 a5a5a5a5
     - Appeared 17:48:47 - Gone 17:53:54
     - 2/37 error groups
-    - Bit error
+    - Stuck bit
   - 0x0c29e8f:  a5a5a5a5 a5a585a5
     - Appeared 17:48:47 - Gone 17:53:54
     - 2/37 error groups
-    - Bit error
+    - Stuck bit
   - 0x015b893:  a5a5a5a5 a5a585a5
     - Appeared 17:53:50 - Gone 17:53:54
     - 1/37 error groups